yilserkan/Complete-C-Unity-Game-Developer-3D---Udemy-Course/Argon Assault/README.md

 ## Key Takeaways

-- How to use terrains to create beatiful environments.
+- How to use terrains to create beautiful environments.
 - How to use timeline to create animation sequences.
 - How to use Particle Collision.